Multiclass classification: Transformation to binary

 This section discusses strategies for reducing the problem of multiclass classification to multiple binary classification problems.
 It can be categorized into one vs rest and one vs one.
 The techniques developed based on reducing the multi-class problem into multiple binary problems can also be called problem transformation techniques.

 One-vs.-rest

 One-vs.-rest (OvR or one-vs.-all, OvA or one-against-all, OAA) strategy involves training a single classifier per class, with the samples of that class as positive samples and all other samples as negatives.
-This strategy requires the base classifiers to produce a real-valued confidence score for its decision, rather than just a class label; discrete class labels alone can lead to ambiguities, where multiple classes are predicted for a single sample.
+This strategy requires the base classifiers to produce a real-valued score for its decision (see also scoring rule), rather than just a class label; discrete class labels alone can lead to ambiguities, where multiple classes are predicted for a single sample.

 In pseudocode, the training algorithm for an OvR learner constructed from a binary classification learner L is as follows: